Medical Radiography Pathway

 This intensive program requires your full-time commitment.
 It is recommended that candidates consider their schedule and availability before applying.

-- Program combines online coursework, distance learning virtual classroom and clinicals.
+- Program combines online coursework, distance learning virtual classroom, in-person labs and clinical externship.

 If you’re interested, feel like you might be a good fit and are ready to get started, follow these steps: